moeinsh78/Artificial-Intelligence-Course-Projects/Search/README.md

 To design and compare the performance of informed and uninformed search algorithms such as BFS, IDS, A-star and Weighted A-star in a simulation of snake game.

 ## Implementation:
-In this project, we simulated a snake game in which a snake with an initial body length of 1 was supposed to find the most efficient path to eat all the seeds in the game table.
+In this project, we simulated a snake game in which a snake with an initial body length of 1 was supposed to find the most efficient path to eat all the seeds in the game table, using python programming language.
 The game environment information -such as table dimensions, snake's initial location, seeds location and their score (can be 1 or 2 and seeds with a score of 2 should be eaten twice)- are described by the user in a sample input file.

 These are some basic rules of this game:
 * The snake will grow from its tale side by eating the seeds.